dbarale/aiven/README.md

 1. Register a free Aiven account

    Go to https://aiven.io and register a free account.
 You will have 300usd credits which is enough to deploy data services we need in this tutorial.
-Once you registered, you can login to Aivent dashboard.
+Once you registered, you can login to Aiven dashboard.
 The dashboard looks like this.</br>
    ![Aiven Dashboard!](screenshots/aiven_kafka_service1.png)

 2. Create a Kafka service